nitindermohan/oak-new-docs/content/docs/manuals/extending-oakestra/prerequisite.md

   noindex: false # false (default) or true
 ---

-In order to utilize addons for your orchestrator, do the following:
+The addons system consists of two subsystems that must both be running:
+- The addons engine
+- The addons marketplace

+<!-- Fix links in another issue - once concepts is merged -->
+{{< link-card
+  title="Addons"
+  description="Learn more about addons" href="../../../concepts/oakestra-extensions/addons"
+  target="_blank"
+>}}

 ## Run the Addons System

-The addons system consists of two sub-systems:
-- Addons Engine
-- Addons Marketplace

-<!-- Fix links in another issue - once concepts is merged -->
-You can find more details [here](../../concepts/addons)

 Navigate to director `run-a-cluster` in home folder of the project, run this command
 ```bash
 docker compose -f 1-DOC.yaml -f override-addons.yaml up addons_manager addons_monitor marketplace_manager
 ```

 This should spin up 3 docker containers inside the `root-orchestrator`.
+Notice that it also starts up the addons marketplace locally.

+{{< callout context="tip" title="Global Marketplace" icon="outline/rocket" >}}

-Notice that also it will run the addons marketplace locally.
-Currently there isn't a global `Marketplace` for addons.
-However, in the future there should be one, in which case there wouldn't be a need to run it locally.
+Currently there isn't a global marketplace for addons.
+Keep an eye our for this in future releases!

-{{< callout context="tip" title="Can Addons Engine Run inside a cluster orchestrator too" icon="outline/rocket" >}}

-Although not tested, technically, the `Addons Engine` can run inside the `Cluster Orchestrator` as well.

 {{< /callout >}}